daviladanielc/Delphi-Garbage-Collector/README.md

 ```

-LTest será liberada quando Garbage for destruído.
+LTest will be released when Garbage is destroyed
 ```pascal

 var